The Center for Studies in Democracy and Culture of the University of Oklahoma

 Prof. Randle has served in may civic posts, including as nation Chair and President of Sister Cities.
 He has received recognitions and awards for his public service from Brazil.
 Argentina, Bolivia, Chile, Venezuela (pre-Chávez), and Pakistan.

-Currently he serves as British Honorary Consul for Oklahoma.
+He is the British Honorary Consul for Oklahoma.

 The seal of the Center depicts the island of Rokovoco at sunset.
 The red and white in the sky are the colors of OU.